seven reasons why Lulworth Cove is the most romantic place in the world

 6. Extremely fresh seafood

-Just inland from the Cove in Wareham you’ll find a rather lovely ramshackle little hut called Cove Fish.
+Just inland from the Cove you’ll find a rather lovely ramshackle little hut called Cove Fish.
 Here you can buy delicious fresh seafood landed from a local day boat.
 Amazing for a spontaneous picnic!

 7. General indulgence

 And if life isn’t already sweet enough add a few delectable pieces of homemade Dorset fudge from The Doll’s House, a tiny green jade former fisherman’s cottage on the Lulworth Estate.

 So there you have it – the perfect place for a romantic break.
 Who needs Paris, when there’s Dorset?